rreece/rreece.github.io/essays/morals-of-poker.md

 ### 9. Never be rash

-If you do not have peace of mind, do not make any important decisions.
+If you do not have peace of mind, do not set yourself up to make any important decisions.
 Come back to the issues when you are ready to take them seriously.